Patrick Stewart

 Patrick Stewart in the 1970s

 In the mid-seventies, Stewart was awarded the Laurence Olivier Award for Best Actor in 1975.
-His performance as Shylock in "The Merchant of Venice" consistently enthralled the London audience, earning him resounding applause.
-However, Stewart's favorite play was "Who's Afraid of Virginia Woolf?," a performance for which critics lavished praise, hailing his performance as exceptional.
-Concurrently, Stewart maintained a presence in television series and films.
+His performance as Shylock in "The Merchant of Venice" captivated London audiences night after night, earning thunderous applause.
+But Stewart's favorite play was "Who's Afraid of Virginia Woolf?," a performance that earned rave reviews from critics who called it exceptional.
+Meanwhile, Stewart continued working in television series and films.

 Patrick Stewart doing Shakespeare in 1969

 Stewart's first significant screen recognition came with the release of David Lynch's "Dune," where he played the role of Gurney Halleck.
-In the eighties, Stewart graced the screen in several roles such as Dr. Armstrong in "Lifeforce," and Henry Grey in the historical drama, "Lady Jane."
+In the eighties, Stewart appeared on screen in several roles including Dr. Armstrong in "Lifeforce" and Henry Grey in the historical drama "Lady Jane."

 Patrick Stewart in Dune